kubernetes-csi/csi-driver-smb/deploy/example/disk/README.md

  - Performance test have done

-Scheduling 20 pods with one vhd disk each on **one** node **in parallel** could be completed in 2min, while for azure managed disk driver, it's 30min.
+Scheduling 20 pods with one vhd disk each on **one** node **in parallel** could be completed in 30s, while for azure managed disk driver, it's 30min. (not including the disk create/format and image pulling time)

  - How to use